unfor19/terraform-multienv/README.md

 ### Security

 - **AdministratorAccess Permission for CI/CD** should be used only in early development stages.
-After running a few successful deployments, make sure you **restrict the permissions** per environment and follow the [least-previleged best practice](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)
+After running a few successful deployments, make sure you **restrict the permissions** per environment and follow the [least-previleged best practice](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
+Use CloudTrail to figure out which IAM policies the CI/CD user needs, a great tool for that - [trailscraper](https://github.com/flosell/trailscraper)
 - **IAM Roles** for self-hosted CI/CD runners (nodes) are **preferred over AWS key/secret**

 ### Git